rexrainbow/phaser3-rex-notes/docs/docs/ui-trees.md

 ## Introduction

-A container with trees, each tree is composed of nested folders.
+A container with trees and leaf-nodes

 - Author: Rex
 - Game object